-- (e) Any other form of identification issued by a governmental agency which contains the voter's signature and physical description or picture. - The county clerk shall prescribe a procedure, approved by the Secretary of State, to verify that the voter has not already voted in the current election.
+- (e) Any other form of identification issued by a governmental agency which contains the voter's signature and physical description or picture. - 3.
+The county clerk shall prescribe a procedure, approved by the Secretary of State, to verify that the voter has not already voted in that county in the current election.

-1. If, because of physical limitations, a registered voter is unable to sign his or her name in the roster as required by NRS 293.277, the voter must be identified by:

-- (a) Answering questions from the election board officer covering the personal data which is reported on the application to register to vote; - (b) Providing the election board officer, orally or in writing, with other personal data which verifies the identity of the voter; or - (c) Providing the election board officer with proof of identification as described in NRS 293.277 other than the card issued to the voter at the time he or she registered to vote [-] or was deemed to be registered to vote. - 2.
+- 293.283 1.
+If, because of physical limitations, a registered voter is unable to sign his or her name in the roster or on a signature card as required by NRS 293.277, the voter must be identified by: - (a) Answering questions from the election board officer covering the personal data which is reported on the application to register to vote; - (b) Providing the election board officer, orally or in writing, with other personal data which verifies the identity of the voter; or - (c) Providing the election board officer with proof of identification as described in NRS 293.277 other than the card issued to the voter at the time he or she registered to vote. - 2.
 If the identity of the voter is verified, the election board officer shall indicate in the roster "Identified" by the voter's name.

-- 1. Except as otherwise provided in NRS 293.283, a registered voter applying to vote shall state his or her name to the election board officer in charge of the roster, and the officer shall immediately announce the name, instruct the voter to sign the roster, [and] verify the signature of the voter in the manner set forth in NRS 293.277 H and verify that the registered voter has not already voted in the current election. - If the signature does not match, the voter must be identified by: - (a) Answering questions from the election board officer covering the personal data which is reported on the application to register to vote; - (b) Providing the election board officer, orally or in writing, with other personal data which verifies the identity of the voter; or - (c) Providing the election board officer with proof of identification as described in NRS 293.277 other than the card issued to the voter at the time he or she registered to vote $\frac{1}{100}$ or was deemed to be registered to vote. - 3.
+- 293.285 1.
+Except as otherwise provided in NRS 293.283, a registered voter applying to vote shall state his or her name to the election board officer in charge of the roster, and the officer shall immediately announce the name, instruct the voter to sign the roster f. and or signature card, verify the signature of the voter in the manner set forth in NRS 293.277 and verify that the registered voter has not already voted in that county in the current election. - 2.
+If the signature does not match, the voter must be identified by: - (a) Answering questions from the election board officer covering the personal data which is reported on the application to register to vote; - (b) Providing the election board officer, orally or in writing, with other personal data which verifies the identity of the voter; or - (c) Providing the election board officer with proof of identification as described in NRS 293.277 other than the card issued to the voter at the time he or she registered to vote [-] or was deemed to be registered to vote. - 3.
 If the signature of the voter has changed in comparison to the signature on the application to preregister or register to vote, the voter must update his or her signature on a form prescribed by the Secretary of State.